Xunnamius/black-flag/examples/yargs-intro/README.md

 exports.name = 'intro';
 ```

-## With Yargs, the Options Be Just a Hash!
+## With Yargs, the Options Be Just a Hash

 `commands/plunder.js`: